staehlo/Shiny01/README.md

 # Shiny01
-This is a test of R's Shiny package
+This is a test of R's Shiny package and it's runGitHub function.